By James Holton, Trustmarque’s Cyber Security lead.

 Our cyber security team is available to assit you with your anti-ransomware and wider cyber security solutions.
 We work with over 55 security vendors and are accredited to deliver Microsoft Security, as such are perfectly placed to give you the best guidance for your organisation’s particular requirements.
 They will help you understand which vendors are the best fit for you and what can be delivered by Microsoft.

-If you’ve found this ransomware guidance useful and want to learn more, we are holding a webinar dedicated to combatting ransomware.
-Register to learn more about how you can protect your organisation.
+If you’ve found this ransomware guidance useful and want to learn more, watch the webinar recording to learn more about how you can protect your organisation from ransomware.